Fijula/Design_Patterns/README.md

 Scalability: Allows for independent growth of both the abstraction and implementation hierarchies.
     Cons- Potential Performance Overhead,Increased Complexity: Introduces additional classes (abstractions, implementations) that might seem like extra code, especially for simpler scenarios.

+f) Composite : ompose objects into tree structures and treat these structures as single objects.
+It provides a way to represent part-whole hierarchies where individual objects and collections of objects can be treated uniformly.

+     Use Case
+     Pros -Hierarchical Structures: Enables composing objects into trees to model complex relationships.Uniform Treatment: Allows treating individual objects and compositions of objects in a similar way.
+     Cons -Increased Complexity: Introduces additional classes (Component, Leaf, Composite) compared to a flat structure.Overuse Potentia(no need  for simple hierarchies)

 3)BEHAVIUORAL DESIGN PATTERN